 August, 2019 – The Town received a $285K PARTF Grant is for restrooms, picnic area, dog park, wildlife viewing platform, kayak launch, walking trail to viewing platform, parking, entry road at Valdese Lakeside Park.
 The DEQ awarded grant and community donations will cover the match.

-Pending – Recreational Trails Program Grant – Requesting $100K to match $25K from community – This grant is to help pay for a bridge across McGalliard Creek to complete the trail from McGalliard Falls Park to Valdese Lakeside Park – creating a 2-mile greenway connecting the parks.
-Total cost of the bridge is $200K.
+December, 2019 – The town did not receive the Recreational Trails Program Grant for $100K to match donations from community.
+This grant was to help pay for a bridge across McGalliard Creek to complete the trail from McGalliard Falls Park to Valdese Lakeside Park – creating a 2-mile greenway connecting the parks.
+Now, FVR will need to raise the entire amount of the bridge.

 To date (10/05/2019) – Volunteer hours at VLP after January 31, 2018 closing (not promotional events, just work)